pal-robotics/tiago_tutorials/opencv_tut/ReadMe.md

 # Corner Detection
 This code allows the user to determine the quality of two types of corner detectors, ShiTomasi and Harris.
-The slider in one window affects the quality and block size of both detectors.

 As in previous tutorials, first launch tiago gazebo in the office tutorial world on the MASTER URI

-`$ roslaunch tiago_gazebo tiago_gazebo.launch robot:=steel`
+`$ roslaunch tiago_gazebo tiago_gazebo.launch robot:=titanium world:=tutorial_office`

 execute the corner detection node on any system connected to the MASTER URI

 `$ rosrun opencv_tut corner_detection.cpp`

+It is recommended to use a teleop software to move the robot in front of the cupboard in the corner of the office, as this provides nice corners to test the algorithms on.
+Use the sliders in the window to change the variables that the corner detection algorithms use.